-Another interesting condition that is relevant when discussing the link between body ownership and subcortical areas is body integrity identity dysphoria (BIID).
-This is a neuropsychiatric disorder characterized by dissatisfaction with one's body and its functionality and a mismatch between the internal representation of bodily self and the physical state and shape of the body.
-Patients with BIID often report a strong desire for amputation of a particular body part that is considered alien (this variant of BIID is referred to as Xenomelia), often accompanied with feelings of disownership for that unwanted limb (although these appear to be qualitatively different to those reported in asomatagnosia and somatoparaphrenia).
-Recent neuroscientific accounts suggest that BIID and xenomelia could result from a disorder in multisensory integration and central body representation,200-204 and although the focus in the literature has been on anatomical changes in frontal and parietal cortical areas related to body representation,200,204,205 several studies have described anatomical changes also in subcortical structures.
-Interestingly, Blom et al. analysed the structural data from eight participants with BIID using voxel-based morphometry and showed a significantly reduced grey matter volume in the left dorsal and ventral premotor cortices as well as a larger grey matter volume in the cerebellum (lobule VIIa, Crus II) of BIID subjects compared with heathy participants.
+Another interesting condition that is relevant when discussing the link between body ownership and subcortical areas is Body Integrity Identity Dysphoria (BIID).
+This is a neuropsychiatric disorder characterised by dissatisfaction with one's body and its functionality199 and a mismatch between the internal representation of bodily self and the physical state and shape of the body200.
+Patients with BIID often report a strong desire for amputation of a particular body part that is considered alien (this variant of BIID is referred to as Xenomelia, 201), often accompanied with feelings of disownership for that unwanted limb (though these appear to be qualitatively different to those reported in asomatagnosia and somatoparaphrenia).
+Recent neuroscientific accounts suggest that BIID and xenomelia could results from a disorder in multisensory integration and central body representation, ^{201-205} and although the focus in the literature has been on anatomical changes in frontal and parietal cortical areas related to body representation (e.g., 201,205,206), several studies have described anatomical changes also in subcortical structures.
+Interestingly, Blom et al.200 analysed the structural data from 8 participants with BIID using voxel-based morphometry and showed a significantly reduced grey matter volume in the left dorsal and ventral premotor cortices as well as a larger grey matter volume in the cerebellum (lobule VIIa, Crus II) of BIID subjects compared to heathy participants.
 Recall that we discussed how this cerebellar lobule, together with the premotor cortex, has been found activated in several rubber hand illusion fMRI studies, indicating a possible link between BIID and changes in perception of body ownership.

-A more recent study focused on the white matter structural connectivity on a larger sample of BIID (n = 16).
-In terms of subcortical structures, Saetta et al. showed reduced structural connectivity of the right superior parietal lobule with the cuneus and the right orbital frontal cortex with the putamen.
+A more recent study focused on the white matter structural connectivity on a larger sample of BIID (n = 16)207.
+In terms of subcortical structures, Saetta et al.207 showed reduced structural connectivity of the right superior parietal lobule with the cuneus and the right orbital frontal cortex with the putamen.
 They also identified increased structural connectivity between the right paracentral lobule and the right putamen.
-These results are in line with changes in the shape of putamen and other parts of the basal ganglia and the left frontolateral thalamus noted by Hängni and colleagues in a group of 13 male BIID patients.
-Taken together, this evidence suggests that BIID might result from alterations in several interconnected corticalsubcortical networks, including both cerebellum and putamen.
-However, one should bear in mind that BIID is a multifaceted and complex mental disorder that may also involves changes in emotion, body image, desire to be disabled and affective and erotic attraction to non-able bodies and amputees, meaning that it is challenging to separate neuroanatomical changes that specifically relate to alterations in body ownership and multisensory body representation from changes in higher-order bodily representation related to affective and sexual aspects of corporeal awareness.
+These results are in line with the changes in the shape of putamen and other parts of the basal ganglia and the left frontolateral thalamus noted by Hängni and colleagues in a group of 13 male BIID patients208.
+Taken together this evidence suggests that BIID might result from alterations in several interconnected cortical-subcortical networks including both cerebellum and putamen.
+However, one should bear in mind that BIID is a multifaceted and complex mental disorder that may also involves changes in emotion, body image, desire to be disabled, and affective and erotic attraction to non-able bodies and amputees^{207,209} meaning that it challenging to separate neuroanatomical changes that specifically relate to alterations in body ownership and multisensory body representation from changes in higher-order bodily representation related to affective and sexual aspects of corporeal awareness.

-Future directions
+4. Future directions